pantheon-systems/documentation/source/content/guides/build-tools/06-tests.md

 audience: [development]
 product: [--]
 integration: [--]
+reviewed: "2022-12-13"
 ---

 The Pantheon example projects include some basic tests to validate basic capabilities of the given framework.
-You can customize these tests and add more to fit your project needs.
-Drupal 9 uses [Behat](http://behat.org/en/latest/) and the WordPress example uses [WordHat](https://wordhat.info/).
+You can customize these tests and add more to fit your project needs. drupal:latest uses [Behat](http://behat.org/en/latest/) and the WordPress example uses [WordHat](https://wordhat.info/).

 The [`behat-pantheon.yml`](https://github.com/pantheon-systems/example-drops-8-composer/blob/master/tests/behat/behat-pantheon.yml) file sets the path for a project's collection of Behat tests.
 Any file with a `.feature` suffix in a listed directory will be executed as part of the standard test run on CircleCI.